 - Lamp Stack has obtained an impervious structure and high-end encryption for assuring security.

-This step by step guide will help you to install/ configure the LAMP stack on CENTOS/RHEL 7.6 but should work for all versions of CENTOS /RHEL with minimal changes.
+This step by step guide will help you to install/ configure the LAMP stack on CENTOS/RHEL 7.6 but should work for all versions of CENTOS/RHEL with minimal changes.

 My Lab Setup :

 Note: In addition to the LAMP package (Linux, Apache, MySQL/MariaDB, and PHP), we need to install PhpMyAdmin.
 It is a free open source web interface tool, used to manage the MySQL/MariaDB database.
 By default, this package is not found in the official CentOS repositories.
-You can get it the same from the EPEL repository.
+You can get the same from the EPEL repository.
 It provides useful software packages that are not included in the official CentOS or Red Hat repositories.

 Step 2 : Install the EPEL repository